Change Made Easy: Applying Practical Change Management Process and Phases

 • (Phase 5) Exit: Complete final reporting and handoffs

-What should you do in the first phase of change management?
+What should you do in the first phase of a management of change process?

-The first phase in the OCM process involves conducting a series of change assessments to understand the scope, scale, and impacts of the change.
+The first phase in the OCM process to manage change management involves conducting a series of change assessments to understand the scope, scale, and impacts of the change.

 Why should you use structured change management steps?